jiheechoi6/FanCrowd/README.md

 # CSC309 Group Project - FanCrowd

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
 This project uses 2 external libraries called _Font Awesome_ and _ng-pick-datetime_.
+We have used HTML, SASS, JavaScript, and TypeScript to develop this project.

 ## Running the App